Business Requirements: An Essential Guide to Definition and Application in IT Projects

 Many instances of IT project failure can be traced back to unclear requirements, poor understanding of the business case, and scope creep (ref.
 6 reasons why your IT project will fail and Top 10 Reasons Why Projects Fail).

-Overshooting the budget, missing deadlines, and software deliveries of little or no business value to customers are typical outcomes of failed projects.
+Overshooting the budget, missing deadlines and software deliveries of little or no business value to customers are typical outcomes of failed projects.

 IT projects are notoriously difficult to manage.
 A survey published in HBR found that the average IT project overran its budget by 27%.
 Moreover, at least one in six IT projects turns into a “black swan” with a cost overrun of 200% and a schedule overrun of 70%.
 In other words, while most IT projects will fall short of their budget targets, a few might overshoot the targets so much as to cause catastrophic organization-wide problems.
 KMart’s massive $1.2B failed IT modernization project, for instance, was a big contributor to its bankruptcy.